shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Yes, don’t worry, I won’t sign anything without you.”

 “Don’t worry, sir, your horse will be taken care of while you’re in the meeting.”
 The guard assured him as he led the party through the castle.
 The way was long and winding.
-Navigating this without a map would be difficult.
+Navigating this without a map would have been difficult.

 The guard led them to a small room that had just enough seats for each of them along the walls.
-The entryway was built for normal human height, making Larkwren have to duck to get in.
+The entryway was built for normal human height; Larkwren had to duck to get in.
 He sat on one of the seats, tensing his muscles, trying to keep the seat from breaking under his weight.
 He and the other adventurers faced a desk with piles of papers and notes on it.
 Behind it sat an empty chair, and the three slit windows that illuminated the room with natural light from the morning sun.

 A large man pimped out in jewelry materialized in front of the chair.
-He was a balding old man in fancy dress, who was nevertheless large at 6’0”.
+He was a balding old man in fancy dress, who was nevertheless large at 6’0” tall.
 He appeared no less large as he sat in the chair.
 The snake around his neck relaxed its neck on his shoulder.
-Each of his fingers held a unique ring, including a gold ring, a brain ring, a ruin-etched jewel ring, and an envelope ring.
+Each of his fingers held a unique ring, including a gold ring, a brain ring, a rune-etched jewel ring, and an envelope ring.
 He opened the envelope ring and pulled out a stack of tiny papers.
 He slapped them on the desk, and they grew to a normal paper size.
 Despite his old age, he gave off a divine energy so strong it felt blinding to Larkwren’s paladin senses.
 “Aha!
 It’s the adventurers going down to the ancient gnome city!”
 He stroked his snake’s scales.
 “My name is Galaya.
 You may call me Emperor Galaya.”
 He flicked his finger, sending a paper floating to each adventurer.
 “This is the contract you are required to sign.
 Sign here, here, and here.”

 Larkwren looked at the contract, stumped.
 “Emperor Galeo?”